Skip to main content

 }

-A Note on FindByIdPortInImpl
+A note on FilmUseCasesImpl

-FindByIdPortInImpl does very little: it receives a film ID, calls the secondary port, and returns the result.
+FilmUseCasesImpl does very little: it receives a film ID, calls the secondary port, and returns the result.
 No business logic, no transformation.
 Just pass-through delegation.

 In the context of hexagonal architecture, that's perfectly fine.
 The primary port implementation is the domain's orchestration point.
 The domain doesn't need to know whether the data comes from a relational database, a third-party API, or an in-memory cache.
 If tomorrow you replace the JPA adapter with a REST client that calls an external service, the domain remains completely untouched.
 The same goes for the inbound side: swapping REST controllers for SOAP, GraphQL, or a message consumer requires no changes to the domain layer.